 I’m lucky enough to have been going to the North Shore since I was 10 years old, and I can happily report that it hasn’t changed all that much in that time.
-The locals have fought to maintain the small town feel and keep out large developments so they can “keep the country country.”
+The locals have fought to maintain the country feel of the place and keep out large developments so they can “keep the country country.”

 In case you’re wondering, the North Shore is in fact located on the Northern coast of the island of Oahu, Hawaii, about an hour drive from Honolulu.
 World-renowned for its incredible waves in the winter, the North Shore attracts surfers from around the globe.

 In the summertime, the ocean completely transforms into calm swimmable waters ideal for snorkeling and diving.
-The beaches are very family friendly and there’s lots of beach fun to be had.
-The main town on the North Shore is Haleiwa, a small community, and collection of shops and restaurants at the west side of the North Shore.
+The beaches are very family-friendly and there’s lots of beach fun to be had.
+The main town on the North Shore is Haleiwa, a small community and collection of shops and restaurants on the west side of the North Shore.

 Whether you’re looking for beautiful beaches, a laidback vibe, amazing surf, or all of the above, the North Shore is a perfect place for a vacation in paradise.

-Generally speaking, surfing on the North Shore is best suited for experienced surfers because the waves are so powerful and most all of the breaks are over coral reefs.
+Generally speaking, surfing on the North Shore is best suited for experienced surfers because the waves are very powerful and almost all of the breaks are over coral reefs.
 However, there are a few user-friendly spots for beginners and plenty of options to take surf lessons from experienced local guides.
 Here’s the surf forecast via Surfline.